-- Promotional film showcasing local businesses in the Sedbergh area that is used by the Sedbergh and District Chamber of Trade to encourage visitors and residents to visit the area (£916)
+- Promotional film showcasing local businesses in the Sedbergh area (£916)

-- The Ales Way Trail project aims to promote local pubs in Upper Wharfedale enabling residents and visitor to use a bus service to experience local food and drink (£3,000)
+- The Ales Way Trail project aims to promote local food and drink in Upper Wharfedale (£3,000)

-- Installation of new display shelving, island unit and floor covering for the Craft Workshop Co-operative in Sedbergh to improve their retail offer of local crafts (£3,000)
+- Display shelving and floor covering Craft Workshop Co-operative in Sedbergh (£3,000)

-- Update of socio-economic report covering development plans in preparation for the planned reinstatement of the Wensleydale railway line between Redmire and Aysgarth, Wensleydale Railway Association (£4,999)
+- Socio-economic report for the planned reinstatement of the Wensleydale Railway line (£4,999)

 - Good to be home, website for online shopping facility for a local craft retailer in Grassington (£500)

 - Reduction of waste and emissions Mark James Kitchens and Cabinetry based in Clapham (£6,288)